ast-grep/ast-grep.github.io/website/blog/tree-sitter-rust-migration.md

 1. preserve the retained behavior and ABI;
 2. compare the change with the immediately preceding Rust implementation;
 3. keep clarity improvements that remain within noise;
-4. isolate compact or unsafe representation code behind narrow boundaries; and
+4. isolate compact or unsafe representation code behind narrow interfaces; and
 5. revert abstractions whose runtime cost overwhelms their maintenance value.

 Rust-versus-C measurements answered a broad question: had the rewrite reached competitive performance?
 Rust-to-Rust measurements answered the local one: did this change help?
-Confusing those controls makes a fast C implementation a very elaborate coin flip for judging a Rust refactor.
+Mix the two up and you end up judging a small Rust refactor against a distant C baseline—an elaborate way of flipping a coin.

 ## What survived the rewrite

-The strange part is that the performance campaign became useful only after I stopped it.
+The strange part is that the performance campaign became useful only after I stopped and reverted it.
 Its failure exposed the missing prerequisite: a runtime whose behavior could be preserved and whose internals could be understood at the same time.

 That is what survived this stage.
-The Rust core kept the retained ecosystem
+The Rust core kept its promise to the
-boundary: existing generated grammars and external scanners still worked through the public C ABI.
+ecosystem: existing generated grammars and external scanners still worked through the public C ABI.
 Incremental old-tree reuse and native loading of Wasm grammars remained explicit exclusions for this fresh-snapshot branch.
-Inside that boundary, the private machinery could finally be followed one subsystem at a time.
-At the last complete checkpoint before the later stack and arena work, Rust and C were at practical parity when the tested languages were weighted equally.
+Behind the ABI, the private machinery could finally be followed one subsystem at a time.
+And with nothing inherited from the reverted `/goal` run, the layered work had to earn the performance back on its own: at the last complete checkpoint before the later stack and arena work (an arena serves many allocations from one shared memory block), Rust and C were at practical parity when the tested languages were weighted equally.

 That was enough to change the next question.
 I no longer had to ask, “Did the translation preserve Tree-sitter?”
 I could ask, “Why does this particular mechanism run on every parse?”
-The new module boundaries made allocations, ownership transfers, stack-version churn, and repeated table work visible enough to investigate rather than merely inherit.
+The new module organization made allocations, ownership transfers, stack-version churn, and repeated table work visible enough to investigate rather than merely inherit.